What is Colonoscopy Procedure?

 Steps Involved in Colonoscopy Procedure

-During a colonoscopy procedure, a medical team thoroughly examines the colon and rectum using a specialized instrument called a colonoscope.
-This procedure is typically done to screen for colorectal conditions, including detecting polyps, tumours, inflammation, and other abnormalities.
-Here's a step-by-step breakdown of what happens during a colonoscopy procedure:
+During a colonoscopy procedure, a medical team thoroughly examines the colon and rectum using a specialized instrument called a colonoscopy.
+This procedure is typically done to screen for colorectal conditions, including detecting polyps, tumors, inflammation, and other abnormalities.

 • Pre-procedure Preparation: Before the procedure, you'll receive instructions from your healthcare provider on how to prepare.
-This usually involves dietary restrictions, laxatives, and a clear liquid diet to ensure the colon is adequately cleansed.
+It usually involves dietary restrictions, laxatives, and a clear liquid diet to ensure the colon is adequately cleansed.

-• Arrival and Check-in: You'll check in at the medical facility on the day of the procedure.
+• Arrival and Check-In: You'll check in at the medical facility on the day of the procedure.
 Medical professionals will review your medical history, ensure you understand the procedure and answer any questions.

-• Pre-procedure Monitoring: You'll be taken to a pre-procedure area where your signs will be checked, and you'll change into a hospital gown.
+• Pre-procedure Monitoring: You'll be taken to a pre-procedure area, where your signs will be checked, and you'll change into a hospital gown.

 • Anesthesia and Sedation: In most cases, you'll receive sedation to help you relax and alleviate discomfort during the procedure.
-Depending on your preferences and medical condition, this can range from mild sedation to more profound anaesthesia.
+Depending on your preferences and medical condition, this can range from mild sedation to more profound anesthesia.

 • Positioning: You'll be asked to lie on your side with your knees drawn up towards your chest.
 This position allows for easier insertion of the colonoscope.